MrAhile/K8s-CKA/3-Scheduling/priorityclass.md

 3. Modify the specifciation making sure the Pod is scheduled on the node *worker1* and requests 1.5Gi of memory.
 Then create the resource and verify the pod is running.

+Note: if your Pod stays in *Pending* you can use a lower value for the memory request to make sure it get deployed.

 4. Get the Pod's priority and priorityClassName

 5. Create a new PriorityClass named *high* with value *100000*